Creating Automated Java Unit Tests

 You will see a list of recent operations available for automation.
 Select the ones that represent critical business logic.

-• Handling Noise: If a trace contains unstable values like timestamps or random UUIDs, BitDive can automatically mask them.
-Prefer traces that represent stable business logic where possible.
+- Handling Noise: If a trace contains unstable values like timestamps or random UUIDs, BitDive can automatically mask them using Smart Noise Reduction policies configured in the Configuration Guide.

 Step 4: Inspect and Finalize

-Before you generate, you have one last chance to inspect the details.
+Before you create, you have one last chance to inspect the details.
 Click on a trace to see the Input Arguments and Return Values.

 Once satisfied, confirms your selection to Create the test plan.